 Technique: Essentially, this drill is just like doing your normal freestyle – but your arms remain underwater for the entire stroke.
 Kick enough to maintain your balance and extend your arm into the catch position.

 Pull through with a high elbow, accelerating to the finish, but do not recover like you normally would.
-Instead bring your arm back to the while under the water, while the other arm engages in the catch, pull and finish.
+Instead bring your arm back to the front of the stroke under the water, while the other arm engages in the catch, pull and finish.

 Drill 5: Single Arm